nus-cs2103/website-base/admin/standardsAndConventions.md

 {% call show_admin_page("standardsAndConventions") %}
 <div id="main">

-Given below are the standards and conventions to follow in this module.
+Given below are the standards and conventions to follow in this course.

 <box type="info" seamless>